ksr/YACC1-2020/README.md

 		PCB designs, there are two different subdirectories:
-			Production: These are the latest fully functioning designs, most likely currently in use Working - Underdevelopment: These are the newest versions of the boards in design
+			Production: These are the latest fully functioning designs, most likely currently in use Working - Underdevelopment: These are the newest versions of the boards in design Each board has or will have a "theory of operation" document

 ### Photos & Videos:
 		Some sharable files